Vicente Guaita: Getafe

 On 31 July 2014, Guaita was sold to Getafe with a buy-back option.
 He made his debut for his new team on 24 August, in a 3–1 away loss to Celta.

 In the 2016–17 campaign, with the club again in the second tier, Guaita played little due to injury.
 He was, however, the starter in the play-offs, which ended in promotion.

 Crystal Palace

 On 2 February 2018, Crystal Palace manager Roy Hodgson confirmed Guaita had agreed to join from 1 July on a free transfer.
-The transfer was reconfirmed by the club on 8 June, with the player joining on a three-year contract.
+The transfer was reconfirmed by the club on 8 June, with the player agreeing to a three-year contract.
 He made his Premier League debut on 15 December, keeping a clean sheet in a 1–0 home win against Leicester City.

 Guaita eventually became the starter, relegating Wayne Hennessey to the bench.
-On 1 February 2021, he agreed to an extension until the summer of 2023, and in June was voted his team's player of the season.
-In January 2023 Guaita signed a further extension until June 2024.
+On 1 February 2021, he extended his link until 30 June 2023, and in June was voted his team's player of the season.

+In January 2023, Guaita signed a new deal until June 2024.
+However, during that summer, he reportedly refused to play for the side and demanded a transfer, having lost his starting place to Sam Johnstone.
+He later criticised the club on Twitter after not being included in the squad for Palace's first match of the new season against Sheffield United.

+Celta

+On 1 September 2023, aged 36, Guaita returned to his home country and signed a two-year contract with Celta.
+He quickly became first-choice over youth graduate Iván Villar, making 27 appearances in his first season.